HackOvert/awesome-bugs/README.md

 ## Write-What-Where
 [CWE-123](https://cwe.mitre.org/data/definitions/123.html): Write-what-where Condition

+> *"Any condition where the attacker has the ability to write an arbitrary value to an arbitrary location, often as the result of a buffer overflow."*

 | Related Bug | Relationship | Description |
 | --- | --- | --- |